L.A.N.D.S. Outreach - Distance Learning

 To view On-demand Webinars, select your desired program, complete the registration form, quickly download the free WebEx program, and download the student worksheets before starting & ENJOY!

 To view Videoconferencing programs, visit connect2texas.net, click Calendar of Programs and Register, select Texas Wildlife Association as the Provider, select a program date and time and register.

 Sign into the program about 15 minutes before the start time.
 Be on the lookout for post-materials and offers from the presenter!

 Urban Animal Encounters - Prickly Porcupines!
 Videoconference

-Join us and our prickly guest as we clear up some common misconceptions and discuss the porcupines amazing adaptations.
-These rodents are unique in so many ways, from being nocturnal to covered in quills, our program will be packed with fun facts.
-We will also study the different structures, functions, and habitats between new world and old world porcupines.
+Join us and our prickly guest as we clear up some common misconceptions and discuss porcupines' amazing adaptations.
+These rodents are unique in so many ways, from being nocturnal to being covered in quills; our program will be packed with fun facts.
+We will also study porcupine structures, their functions, habitats, and compare new world and old world porcupines.
 Don't miss this great opportunity to see this rarely seen critter!
 TEKS-aligned for Grades K-8

 Urban Animal Encounters - Awesome Opossums Videoconference

 The perception of opossums is (hopefully) changing with their animated counterparts becoming more popular, especially in movies!
 Virginia opossums may be the most unique North American mammal, but perception tends to overshadow their awesome traits.
 Opossums are awesome because of their adaptations, which allow them to live in a nocturnal environment, their unique marsupial structures, and their ability to play dead, just to name a few.
 We will also clear up any myths and misconceptions that you and your students have about this awesome animal.
 Please join us and our critter guest star!
 TEKS-aligned for Grades K-8

 The Magic of Monarchs On-Demand Webinar & Videoconference